 Results: Patients were enrolled from 2005 to 2009, with a final sample size of N=129.
-In terms of the primary outcome, the 3yr OS in this study was 73.5% (Fig. 1), superior to that of the historical control group treated with RT alone (OS of 54%; p < 0.01).
-In addition, 5 and 10-yr OS rates in this study (i.e., for RT + TMZ) were 60.9% and 34.6%, respectively (no historical control data) and PFS rates were 59.2% at 3yrs, 46.8% at 5yrs, and 25.5% at 10yrs (Fig. 2; no historical control data).
-Otherwise, using the LGG features noted above, in addition to other prognostic factors that had been validated in the interim, patients in this study were sub-categorized as either high or intermediate risk (based on # of prognostic variables).
+In terms of the primary outcome, the 3yr OS of patients in this study (RT + TMZ) was 73.5% (Fig. 1), superior to that of the historical control group treated with RT alone (OS of 54%; p < 0.01).
+In addition, 5 and 10-yr OS rates for patients in this study were 60.9% and 34.6%, respectively (no historical control data) and PFS rates were 59.2% at 3yrs, 46.8% at 5yrs, and 25.5% at 10yrs (Fig. 2; no historical control data).
+Otherwise, using the LGG features noted above, in addition to other validated prognostic factors, patients in this study were sub-categorized as either high or intermediate risk (based on # of prognostic variables).
 OS curves for these two groups are noted in Fig 3.
 In general, intermediate risk patients did better, though were equivalent to the high-risk population.
-Similarly, in Table 1, OS, PFS, and medial survival times for high and intermediate-risk patients in this study (column 1) were compared to pooled data from prior studies in which high/intermediate risk LGG patients were treated with RT alone
+Further, the OS and PFS data for intermediate and high-risk patients in this study were comparable to those from an initial study using the same prognostic variables to distinguish intermediate vs. high-risk LGG (Table 1).
+Finally, most patients in this study experienced grade 3 adverse events from TMZ, with no grade 5 hematologic or neurologic toxicities; 1 patient did experience a grade 5 infection with HSV encephalitis.